 Who We Are

-That story took place on Jericho Road, a narrow pathway running 18 miles through the wilderness between the city of Jericho and Jerusalem.
+In the Bible's Book of Luke, Jesus tells a parable about a man who’s beaten, robbed and left for dead along the Jericho Road, a narrow pathway running 18 miles through the wilderness between the city of Jericho and Jerusalem.

 Our Vision for Serving

 In today's post-Christian culture, most people don't believe there is a God, let along believe that He cares about them or their life circumstances.
 The enemy uses pain, difficulty, and brokenness to try to seal the deal.

 But we know that the purpose of God's Church is to demonstrate otherwise, to become the tangible expression of the good news of the gospel and to bring its message with our hands and feet.

 Christ has called us to be His partners in changing our world and bringing His kingdom to bear!

 That's why every second weekend we “offer ourselves as living sacrifices to the world.
 This becomes our spiritual act of worship.”
 (Romans 12:2)